 Peer-reviewed essays normally document carefully the logical chain of deduction, the steps used in a mathematical derivation, and the data and methods used in a statistical investigation so that other scholars can replicate the evidence provided.
-Sometimes the details are in appendices.
+Sometimes the details are in appendices or on line.

 The Journal of Economic Literature (JEL) publishes review essays, that is, essays that summarize, integrate, and critique dozens and sometimes well over a hundred essays on a given broad topic.
 Reading a review essay is a convenient way to get acquainted with what is known on a topic and where controversies arise.
 JEL also publishes reviews of recent books in economics, an annotated list of new books, and a list of current dissertations from North American universities.